Palo Duro Canyon: History

 The first evidence of human habitation of the canyon dates back about 10,000–15,000 years, and it is believed to have been continuously inhabited to the present day.
 Native Americans were attracted to the water of the Prairie Dog Town Fork Red River, as well as the consequent ample game, edible plants, and protection from the weather the canyon provided.

-The first European explorers to discover the canyon were members of the Coronado expedition, who visited the canyon in 1541.
+The first European explorers to discover the canyon were members of the Coronado expedition, under the Spanish crown, who visited the canyon in 1541.
 Apache Indians lived in Palo Duro at the time, but they were later displaced by Comanche and Kiowa tribes, who had the advantage of owning horses brought over by the Spanish.
+The Mescalero Apache refer to the canyon as Nił'e'agutel or "canyon in the plains."
 They had contact with traders, called Comancheros, in nearby New Mexico.

 A United States military team under Captain Randolph B. Marcy mapped the canyon in 1852 during their search for the headwaters of the Red River.
 The land remained under American Indian control until a military expedition led by Colonel Ranald S. Mackenzie was sent in 1874 to remove the Indians to reservations in Oklahoma.
 The Mackenzie expedition captured about 1,200 of the Indians' horses and slaughtered them in nearby Tule Canyon during the Battle of Palo Duro Canyon.
 The Comanche and Kiowa conceded and left the area.

 Soon after, in 1876, Charles Goodnight and a wealthy Ulster Scot named John Adair established the JA Ranch in Palo Duro Canyon.
 Col. Goodnight helped manage the ranch until 1890.
-Over the next half-century, the canyon remained in private hands but was an increasingly popular tourist spot for residents.
+Over the next half century, the canyon remained in private hands but was an increasingly popular tourist spot for residents.